Writing out data¶

 hexstr will contain a string with the content of a HEX8 file.

-To write data as a hex file you also can use universal method
+To write data as a hex file with default settings you also can use

 Class IntelHex has several methods for converting data of IntelHex objects into binary form: